 Major stake holders with whom a Product Owner interacts are – Customers, Sponsors, Key decision makers, professionals, regulators.

-A PO can manage desire of various stakeholders by coordinating and collaborating with them through discussion while designing product roadmap, seeking their input and feedback in designing and defining Product backlog items and preparation of sprint events.
+A PO can manage desires of various stakeholders by coordinating and collaborating with them through discussion while designing product roadmap, seeking their input and feedback in designing and defining Product backlog items and preparation of sprint events.
 A consistent and constant collaboration would help.

 As a Product Owner, we should not out rightly reject any of ideas, nor can we accept all of them.
 Every idea that comes needs to be analysed.
 So ideation needs to be followed up with analysis.
 The analysis can be done in several ways like analysing through creating a prototype, working on pilot customers, based on experience etc. Based on the result of analysis, the idea should be added to the product backlog.